bxparks/AceRoutine/README.md

 * fully unit tested using [AUnit](https://github.com/bxparks/AUnit)

 Some limitations are:
-* coroutines cannot return any values
+* A `Coroutine` cannot return any values.
-* coroutines are stackless, so they cannot preserve local stack varaibles across multiple calls.
+* A `Coroutine` is stackless cannot preserve local stack varaibles across multiple calls.
 Often the class member variables or function static variables are reasonable substitutes.
+* A `Channel` is an experimental feature and has limited features.
+It is currently an unbuffered, synchrronized channel.
+It can be used by only one reader and one writer.

 After I had completed most of this library, I discovered that I had essentially reimplemented the `<ProtoThread.h>` library in the